How to Enter the ACE Festival

 The Review Process

-Departments will return their list of approved entries to the festival coordinator no later than March 16.
+Departments will return their list of selected entries to the festival coordinator no later than March 16.

 Notification emails indicating acceptance of entries will be sent to students no later than March 23.